Contract Allied Health Services

-The feedback we receive is overwhelmingly positive and it is typically in terms of improved resident clinical care.
+The feedback we receive is overwhelmingly positive and it is typically in terms of improved resident clinical care and mandatory quality indicators.

 While negative feedback is rare, Community Therapy has a complaint and feedback policy that we follow to prevent any recurrence if a complaint or grievance occurs.

 Does Community Therapy have an organisational structure?

 Yes, please contact us and we are happy to provide this for you.

 What are the relationships between Community Therapy staff and facility staff?

 One of our core values is community, which is inline with our name, Community Therapy.

 Part of this value is becoming part of the facility’s community, to become an asset for them.
 We don’t consider ourselves a contracted team, rather, an integral part of that organisation.

 How does Community Therapy project manage its involvement with a facility?

 This comes down to structures and timelines.